Mihhail Selevko

 Mihhail Selevko (born 20 November 2002) is an Estonian figure skater.
-He is a three-time ISU Challenger Series medalist and a four-time Estonian national champion (2019, 2023–25).
+He is a four-time ISU Challenger Series medalist (2 gold, 2 bronze) and a four-time Estonian national champion (2019, 2023–25).

+At the junior level, he is the 2019 European Youth Olympic Festival silver medalist and a two-time Estonian junior national champion (2019, 2022).

 Personal life

-Selevko was born on November 20, 2002, in Tallinn, Estonia, to Ukrainian immigrants Galina and Anatoli Selevko.
-His mother is an accountant and his father is a computer programmer.
+Selevko was born on November 20, 2002, in Tallinn, Estonia.
+His mother Galina is an accountant and his father Anatoli is a computer programmer.
 Selevko's older brother, Aleksandr, also represents Estonia internationally in figure skating.
 He can speak Estonian, Russian, and English fluently, and is also learning Finnish.

 He is a student at the South-Eastern Finland University of Applied Sciences in Kouvola, where he studies game design.

 Career

 Early career

 Selevko began figure skating in 2005, following his older brother into the sport.

 He won the Estonian Novice Championships in 2015 and 2016.

-2016–17 season
+2016–17 season: Junior international debut

 Beginning his season on the junior level at the 2016 Lombardia Trophy, Selevko finished in ninth place.
 He went on to make his debut on the Junior Grand Prix series, placing twenty-fourth at the 2016 JGP Estonia.
 He then competed at the 2016 Volvo Open Cup and the 2016 Tallinn Trophy, where he finished thirteenth and ninth, respectively.

 At the 2017 Estonian Championships, Selevko placed fifth on the senior level and third on the junior level.
 He also won the gold medal at the 2017 Jégvirág Cup on the advanced novice level, before closing his season with a bronze medal win at the 2017 Egna Spring Trophy.